Triskis777/Pass-Generator/README.md

 Easy script to create a "Secure" password

-The way it is more secure than most generators it's the library it uses, [secrets](https://docs.python.org/es/dev/library/secrets.html#module-secrets)
+The way it is more secure than most generators it's because of the library, [secrets](https://docs.python.org/es/dev/library/secrets.html#module-secrets)